Self-Employed Health Insurance: Everything You Need To Know

 - Miscellaneous coverage.
 Other protections include filing a reimbursement claim for lost luggage, costs accrued during a flight delay, a stolen cell phone, or injury costs resulting from water sports and other qualifying activities.

-You can get all of these perks under the World Explorer plan (single trip, up to a year, outside of your home country) and the World Explorer Multi plan (multiple trips in a year, with the ability to return home in between).
+You can get all of these perks under the World Explorer plan (single trip, up to a year, outside of your home country).

 Get Exclusive Travel Perks